Mantagar/falls-prevention/README.md

 python visualize.py pathToCsv smoothingFactor
 ```

+**Whenever smoothingFactor equal to 0 is provided the script plots just the maximum values achieved by the series.**

 # Data sets generation
 Script below balances and divides data into 3 sets (70% training, 15% validation and test).
 ```